mlc-ai/blog/_posts/2023-05-22-bringing-open-large-language-models-to-consumer-devices.md

 Having closely observed the recent advancements, we are thrilled by not only the remarkable capabilities exhibited of these parameter-efficient models ranging from 3 billion to 7 billion in size, but also the exciting opportunity for end users to explore and leverage the power of personalized Open LLMs with fine-tuning at reasonable cost, making generative AI **accessible to everyone* for a wide range of applications.

 MLC LLM aims to help making Open LLMs accessible by making them possible and convenient to deploy on **browsers**, **mobile devices**, **consumer-class GPUs** and other platforms.
-Over the past few weeks, we have been demonstrating its capability of [universal deployment](https://github.com/mlc-ai/mlc-llm/issues/15) on AMD, NVIDIA, and Intel GPUs, Apple Silicon, iPhones, and Android phones.
+It brings [universal deployment](https://github.com/mlc-ai/mlc-llm/issues/15) of LLMs on AMD, NVIDIA, and Intel GPUs, Apple Silicon, iPhones, and Android phones.

-This post describes our effort on streamlining the deployment of Open LLMs through a **versatile compiler infrastructure**.
-We bring RedPajama, a significant permissive model, that is now publicly accessible on WebGPU, iOS, GPUs, and various other platforms.
+This post describes our effort on streamlining the deployment of Open LLMs through a **versatile machine learning compilation infrastructure**.
+We bring RedPajama, a permissive open language model to WebGPU, iOS, GPUs, and various other platforms.
 Furthermore, the workflow we have established can be easily adapted to support a wide range of models with **fine-tuned (personalized) weights**, promoting flexibility and customization in LLM deployment.

 ## Universal Deployment of RedPajama

-[RedPajama models](https://www.together.xyz/blog/redpajama-models-v1) exemplify a compelling showcase of how the open-source community can rapidly construct high-performing LLMs.
-This project highlights the ability for downstream users to fine-tune these models according to their specific needs, both aiming to empower individuals of diversified background to run Open LLMs with easy personalization.
-This shared goal emphasizes the importance of accessibility and personalization in leveraging the potential of LLM technology within the broader community.
-We share the same vision, and would love to bring broader support to the open source community, as a result, we incorporated support for RedPajama upon its initial release.
+[RedPajama models](https://www.together.xyz/blog/redpajama-models-v1) exemplify how the open-source community can rapidly construct high-performing LLMs.
+RedPajama-3B is a small yet powerful model brings the abilities for downstream users to fine-tune these models according to their specific needs, both aiming to empower individuals of diversified background to run Open LLMs with easy personalization.
+We love to suppor this same vision of bringing accessibility and personalization to fully realize potential of LLM technology within the broader community.
+As a result, we bring RedPajama support to a wide range of consumer devices with hardware acceleration.

 RedPajama on **Apple Silicon** is achieved by compiling the LLM using Metal for M1/M2 GPUs ([try out](https://mlc.ai/mlc-llm/#windows-linux-mac)).
 Furthermore, MLC LLM provides a C API wrapper `libmlc_llm.dylib` that enables interaction with the generated Metal library.
 As an illustrative example, the command line tool `mlc_chat_cli` showcases the usage of `libmlc_llm.dylib`, which meanwhile also provides users with an interface to engage with RedPajama.